SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/grcheck_bo.md

 In this exercise, you will perform the following tasks:

 1. Create a custom business object using the **Custom Business Object** application.
-2. Create a custom communication system for this business object.
-3. Assign a business catalog to the custom business object.
+2. Assign a business catalog to the custom business object.

 ## Prerequisites